 On the other hand, anyone who thinks that they may be relying too much on sleep aids should speak to a doctor.
 The same goes for people who experience adverse effects of sustained use of melatonin.

 Insomnia is pretty common, and experts typically suggest lifestyle changes, sometimes in combination with prescription medications.
-Many people are turning to CBD as a natural alternative to solve their sleeping problems.
-Taking CBD for sleep appears to be safe, though research, particularly in the long term, is still very limited.
+Many people are turning to Hemp as a natural alternative to solve their sleeping problems.
+Taking Hemp for sleep appears to be safe, though research, particularly in the long term, is still very limited.

-While doctors are doubtful whether CBD helps people sleep, the preliminary evidence suggests that it may improve sleep duration and quality.
+While doctors are doubtful whether Hemp helps people sleep, the preliminary evidence suggests that it may improve sleep duration and quality.

 A muscle strain occurs when certain tendons and muscles tear or stretch.
 Many injuries may strain the muscles, such as falls, unforeseen blows, overuse, and more.